-Stakeholders are encouraged to review the full SafeGuardS 073.25 for further details.
+Stakeholders are encouraged to review SafeGuardS 101.25 for comprehensive guidance on navigating these regulatory updates.

 SGS SafeGuardS keep you up to date with the latest news and developments in the consumer goods industry.
-Read the full EU Releases ESPR Working Plan 2025–2030, Prioritizing Textiles for Sustainability Action SafeGuardS.
+Read the full Minnesota, USA, Revises Law on PFAS Ban in Products to Include Certain Exemptions SafeGuardS.

 Subscribe today and receive SGS SafeGuardS direct to your inbox.